Maryville-SP2018-ISYS-120-1W/light-color-control-NondescriptArchetype/readme.md

 * What should the app do if there is no text value?
 It should not turn on the light.
 * What should the app do if the text value is not a valid hue value (i.e., "asdf")?
 It should not turn on the light.

+It should also be noted we're writing a lot of code in one function.
+This is generally bad style.
+We will later see how we can clarify this work and make it correspond more to how we think about the subtasks of solving this problem using functions.